arackaf/generic-persistgraphql/readme.md

 ## How does it work

+First, run `persistgraphql` however you need.
+For details on how to do so, check out [the docs](https://github.com/apollographql/persistgraphql)

+---

-First, set up your webpack loader like this
+Then set up your webpack loader

 ```javascript
 {